facebookresearch/HolisticTraceAnalysis/docs/source/features/kernel_breakdown.rst

 .. image:: ../_static/pie_charts.png

 .. tip::
-   All images other than the Venn diagram are generated using plotly.
+   All images are generated using plotly.
 Hovering on the graph shows the mode bar on the top right which allows the user to zoom, pan, select and download the graph.

 The pie charts above shows the top 5 computation, communication and memory kernels.
 Similar pie charts are generated for each rank.
 The pie charts can be